umair-cd/beer-browser/README.md

 # Browse Beer Styles and Save Your Favorite

+------TODO: Make it just /beers and /favorites, and ask him to use an ESlint file

 ## *Getting Started*
 Start off by forking this repository into your own github profile.
 What you will specifically build out is detailed below.
 Commit often as you complete tasks.